-As women, we hear talk (and blame) of our hormones all the time.
-But what do they really mean for our bodies and our skin?
-As the body’s chemical messengers, hormones control everything from your metabolism and development to reproduction and your response to stress.
-Balanced hormones are essential to maintaining the healthy ecosystem you need to thrive.
-This guide will help you understand each of the hormones — what they do and the questions to ask about them.
+We talk about about and blame our hormones all the time.
+But what do they really mean for our bodies and skin?
+As the body’s chemical messengers, hormones control everything from metabolism and development to reproduction and response to stress.
+Balanced hormones are essential to maintaining the healthy ecosystem needed to thrive.
+Test to find out how your personal hormone levels impact your wellness.

 Metabolism & Digestion Hormones